• Skip to main content

 This delicious tomato bisque soup is the perfect comfort food!
 It has a rich flavor from the fragrant tomato broth and is perfectly balanced by the creamy heavy cream.
 The soup has a lovely silky-smooth texture and a bright reddish-pink color.

-You'll love the chunks of crushed tomatoes and the flavor of the roasted garlic.
+You'll love the chunks of diced tomatoes and the flavor of the roasted garlic.
 The flavors in this creamy soup are perfectly balanced and come together to create a dish that is truly comforting and delicious.

 Tomato bisque soup is perfect for a winter meal when you're sick or craving something warm and comforting.
 This recipe is super easy to follow and only takes about 30 minutes to make.
 Plus, it's a great way to use up any leftover fresh tomatoes you might have.